 Film Music and Composer

-The score for Shoot ‘Em Up was composed by Tyler Bates, known for his work on action and horror films like 300 and the John Wick series.
-In addition to Bates’s kinetic score, the soundtrack is dominated by hard rock and heavy metal tracks.
-Notable songs include Nirvana’s “Breed,” Motörhead’s “Ace of Spades,” and Wolfmother’s “Woman.”
-Consequently, the music perfectly complements the film’s hyper-aggressive, energetic, and rebellious tone.
+The score for Shoot ‘Em Up was composed by Tyler Bates.
+He is well-known for his work on other high-octane films like 300 and the John Wick series.
+Bates’s music perfectly complements the film’s frantic energy.

 Filming Locations

 Despite appearing to be set in a generic American metropolis, Shoot ‘Em Up was filmed almost entirely in Toronto, Ontario, Canada.
-The city’s diverse architecture allowed it to stand in for various urban environments, from gritty back alleys to sleek corporate buildings.
-This choice was primarily driven by production costs and tax incentives.
-Ultimately, the non-specific setting reinforces the film’s cartoonish, any-place-in-America feel.
+The city’s versatile architecture allowed the filmmakers to create a stylized, non-specific urban landscape.

 Awards and Nominations